ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-04-19-godot-nodes-and-scenes.md

 [RigidBody2D](https://docs.godotengine.org/en/latest/classes/class_rigidbody2d.html#class-rigidbody2d)
 together

 The list is by no means exhaustive.
-By combining the three together, we now have a Level![^2] We can then make more of these Levels, combine them with one another, and build a game!
+By combining the three together, we have produced a Level![^2] We can then make more of these, assemble them with one another, and build a game!

 <!-- the picture of the hierarchy -->
 ![](/assets/png/godot-cooking/Blog_GameMake.png){:width="640px"}
 {: style="text-align: center;"}

 This level of expressiveness makes Godot's Node and Scene system powerful.
-We start from "low-level" primitives (Nodes), and assemble them to create custom objects for our use (Scenes).
+We start from "low-level" primitives (Nodes), and assemble them into custom objects for our use (Scenes).

 However, note that we can also express hierarchy by only using Nodes in a single Scene.
-I often find this similar to mixing everything inside a large pot when
-cooking: you can still make it work, but you need to be careful with your process.
+I often find this similar to making stir-fry: you put everything into a pan and still make it work, but you need to be careful with your process.
 Same with Godot, putting everything into a single Scene may require you to rely upon your scripts and functions to achieve better encapsulation.

-Whether to use a single Scene pattern often depends on your use-case: for smaller games, one Scene with multiple Nodes may be enough.
-Just like in cooking, if you're just going to stir-fry vegetables, putting them in a single pan is enough.
+Whether to use the Single-Scene Pattern depends on your use-case: for smaller games, one Scene with multiple Nodes may be enough.
+Larger games may require better scene organization.

 <!-- hierarchy stir-fried veggies -->
 ![](/assets/png/godot-cooking/Blog_VeggieStirFry.png){:width="640px"}